uber/react-vis/docs/markdown/treemap.md

 #### animation (optional)
 Type: `boolean|Object`
-Please refer to [Animation](./animation.md) doc for more information.
+Please refer to [Animation](animation.md) doc for more information.

 #### onLeafClick (optional)
 Type: `function`
 - Should accept arguments (leafNode, domEvent)

 Pass in a function that will be called on click on a given leaf.

 #### onLeafMouseOver (optional)
 Type: `function`
 - Should accept arguments (leafNode, domEvent)

 Pass in a function that will be called on mouseEnter on a given leaf.

 #### onLeafMouseOut (optional)
 Type: `function`
 - Should accept arguments (leafNode, domEvent)

 Pass in a function that will be called on mouseOut on a given leaf.

+#### mode (options)
+Type: `string`
+- One of squarify, resquarify, slice, dice, slicedice, binary, circlePack, partition, partition-pivot

+This modifies the tiling stratagey for the treemap, for more information see the [d3 hierarchy docs](https://github.com/d3/d3-hierarchy).